 In Australia, soft drinks have become among the most popular beverages.
 Soft drinks, along with other sugar-sweetened drinks, are the largest source of sugars in the diets of Australians.
 The size of containers has also increased.
 Ten years ago, soft drinks were available in 375 ml cans.
 Now they are commonly sold in 600 ml bottles, which provide at least 12–15 teaspoons of sugar.

-Studies suggest an association between increasing consumption of sugar-sweetened drinks and the development of childhood obesity.
+There is strong evidence of an association between increasing consumption of sugar-sweetened drinks and the development of childhood obesity and tooth decay.
 That’s why eating foods and drinks with a high sugar content should be limited.

 Additives in food

-Food additives in junk foods are generally used to prolong shelf life or to enhance colour, flavour or texture.
-Some people are sensitive to food additives.
+Food additives are generally used to prolong shelf life or to enhance colour, flavour or texture.
+Adverse reactions to food additives occur in a small proportion of the population.
 Symptoms may include diarrhoea and skin rashes.

 Healthier food choices

-Fast foods that have relatively low levels of fat and salt include:
+Fast foods that have relatively low levels of saturated fat and added salt include:

 - pizzas with less cheese and meat